micomrkaic/micomrkaic/README.md

 - 👋 Hi, I’m @micomrkaic
 - 👀 An economist interested in numerical software and working on array processing languages
 - 🌱 I’m currently learning OCaml and Go
-- 📫 You can find me on LinkeIn
+- 📫 You can find me on LinkedIn
-- 😄 Pronouns: You've gotta be kidding.
-It's 2025, why is this still offered as an option?!
 - ⚡ Fun fact: I have no sense of humor.

 <!---